-I normally wear Utopia Optics goggles for snowboarding, but I recently tried out the Electric EG2 Goggle and thought they were awesome!
+I recently tried out the Electric EG2 Goggles and thought they were awesome!
 It is worth noting that these goggles are made for a person with a smaller face.
-I’ve seen a lot of girls wearing them, but they definitely aren’t girly just small.
-The peripheral vision is great on these guys!
-I almost felt like I could see what was going on behind me.

-Like I mentioned above, the Electric EG2 goggles run slightly small.
-I wear a helmet about half of the time and the goggles still fit, so they’d fit a medium sized head too.
+Like I mentioned above, the Electric EG2 Goggle runs slightly small.
+I wear a helmet about half of the time and the goggles still fit, so they’d fit a medium-sized head too.
 If you have a big head then steer clear of them!

 The lens options for the EG2 are great.
 There is a really wide selection and you’ll be able to find something that suits your preferences.
 I like to run a bronze-ish lens because I feel like it best blocks the glare of the snow.
 The only bummer I can report about these Electric goggles is that the lens scratched easily actually on my first day.
 I’ve been using them for about a month now and while I’ve scratched them a few more times, none of them are very noticeable while shredding.
 Other than that they have held up really well.

 I used these for the first time on a really rainy day in Washington.
 I usually don’t really like to test products for the first time in the rain, but decided to give these guys a shot.
 They held up really well in the rain and the wet snow even though they have some pretty gnarly vents.
-I was a little worried that rain would get in, but they had a really good seal making these one of the best snowboard goggles for rain.
+I was a little worried that rain would get in, but they had a really good seal.

 Electric has been a leading eyewear brand for years now and the EG2.5 was as impressive as ever.
 I definitely encourage you to do yourself a favor and pick a pair of the Electric EG2 Goggle ($179.95) up for ripping up the backcountry or messing around at the park.